Sudhandar/Housing-Energy-Prediction/README.md

 ## Dataset

-Link to the dataset: Dataset
+Link to the dataset: [RECS Survey Data](https://www.eia.gov/consumption/residential/data/2009/index.php?view=microdata)

 The dataset contains 12,083 rows with 938 features with both numerical and categorical columns.
 Since, there are a lot of features a lot of steps were involved with respect to cleaning the data.
 The various steps are outlined as below,